flensrocker/discriminated-unions/README.d/part-1-what-is-a-discriminated-union.md

 Select the `__type__` and initialize it with `"GROUP"` (you don't really have a choice here).
 Next fill in some `key` and then create the `items` array.
+The key of the root `DynFormGroup` is not that important, because it won't be used in some parent control.

 ```ts
 const myForm: DynFormGroup = {